tlcyr4/Redraw/README.md

 information about each of the rooms in every dorm building.
 The data available to the student body from the Housing Department’s website is conveniently formatted and conveyed to the users.

+There are two ways of using the application.
+First, narrow down the rooms by searching on the top search bar.
+Upon using this search bar, search results will be displayed on the left, below the expandable favorites bar.
+The second way of navigating is simply clicking.
+Clicking a building by default leads to the ground floor floor plan.
+All floor plans are interactive and rooms can be clicked to display information on the bottom right.
+If the user wishes to add the room to the favorites list, then simply click the heart button.
+The user can switch to different floors by clicking the floor buttons (if they exist).

 ## Searching for Rooms